moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 writer.write("s3://bucket_name/file.csv")
 ```

-`mojap-pd-arrow-parser` infers the file type from the extension, so for example `writer.write("s3://bucket_name/file.snappy.parquet")` would write a (snappy compressed) parquet file without need for specifying the file type.
+`mojap-arrow-pd-parser` infers the file type from the extension, so for example `writer.write("s3://bucket_name/file.snappy.parquet")` would write a (snappy compressed) parquet file without need for specifying the file type.

 The package also has a lot of other functionality including specifying data types when writing (or reading).
 More details can be found in the package [README](https://github.com/moj-analytical-services/mojap-arrow-pd-parser#mojap-arrow-pd-parser).